shakacode/react-webpack-rails-tutorial/README.md

 [![Build Status](https://travis-ci.org/shakacode/react-webpack-rails-tutorial.svg?branch=code_coverage-linting)](https://travis-ci.org/shakacode/react-webpack-rails-tutorial) [![Dependency Status](https://gemnasium.com/shakacode/react-webpack-rails-tutorial.svg)](https://gemnasium.com/shakacode/react-webpack-rails-tutorial) [![Code Climate](https://codeclimate.com/github/shakacode/react-webpack-rails-tutorial/badges/gpa.svg)](https://codeclimate.com/github/shakacode/react-webpack-rails-tutorial) [![Coverage Status](https://coveralls.io/repos/shakacode/react-webpack-rails-tutorial/badge.svg?branch=master&service=github)](https://coveralls.io/github/shakacode/react-webpack-rails-tutorial?branch=master)

 Aloha from Justin Gordon ([bio](http://www.railsonmaui.com/about)) and the [ShakaCode](http://www.shakacode.com) Team!
 We're actively looking for new projects.
-If you like **React on Rails**, please consider contacting me at [justin@shakacode.com](mailto:justin@shakacode.com) if we could potentially help you in any way.
+If you like this project and **React on Rails**, please consider contacting me at [justin@shakacode.com](mailto:justin@shakacode.com) if we could potentially help you in any way.
 Besides consulting on bigger projects, [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for React on Rails.
-[Click here](http://www.shakacode.com/work/index.html) for more information.
+See our blog post [Can ShakaCode Help You?](https://blog.shakacode.com/can-shakacode-help-you-4a5b1e5a8a63#.jex6tg9w9) for more information.

 We're offering a free half-hour project consultation, on anything from React on Rails to any aspect of web application development for both consumer and enterprise products.
 In addition to React.js and Rails, we're doing react-native iOS and Android apps!

-Whether you have a new project or need help on an existing project, feel free to contact me directly at [justin@shakacode.com](mailto:justin@shakacode.com) and thanks in advance for any referrals!

 Your support keeps this project going.